 These small 12 volt coolers offer supplemental refrigeration at a low cost.
 These are great for those that want to have a little extra cooling capacity in an RV, vehicle, or while car camping.
 Even just one of these in an off-grid getaway would be a lot nicer than doing without refrigeration at all!

 How well they function is dependent on the temperature that they are operating in.
 There are a lot of these on the market in different sizes.
 Always double-check the actual level of cooling listed before purchasing.

 Please note that this small unit cools to about 45 F below the ambient temperature.
 That means if it is 80 degrees inside your cabin, this unit is going to be able to cool to 35 F which is plenty cold.

 During really hot temperatures you may want to make sure the unit is in operation in a cooler area of your place or perhaps in a shaded outbuilding.
 It is hard to beat the price and the retro look is pretty snazzy.

 This unit also can be used to keep foods warm!
-With a flip of he switch you can set the temperature to up to 150 F!
+With the flip of a switch, you can set the temperature to up to 150 F!
 I could see how this could be excellent for incubating yogurt!

 So What Is Best?

-While I have tried to offer up some suggestions at different sizes, price points, and list of features, there are far more options out there than I can list in a post.
+While I have tried to offer up some suggestions at different sizes, price points, and with different features, there are far more options out there than I can list in a post.
 The important thing is addressing your own unique needs and family size.

-What I can say is that we are lucky to have so many options now for off grid use and that prices are as good as they are.
-Those trying to get “back to the land” in the 60s and 70s did not have this level of convenience or Amazon to get it to them!
+What I can say is that we are lucky to have so many options now for off-grid use and that prices are as good as they are.
+Those trying to get “back to the land” in the 60s and 70s did not have this level of convenience to get it to them!